JeremyLau01/BU_Lab__Sophomore_Summer/README.md

 In the top right hand corner of the screen you can see a graph of the voltage of the Variable Frequency Driver (VFD) which controls the speed of the motor that pumps the water. <br>

-The mean voltage refers to the mean frequency of VFD at each recorded time interval (5000 μs).<br>
+The mean voltage refers to the mean frequency of the VFD at each recorded time interval (5000 μs).<br>

 The mean brightness refers to the normalized mean pixel brightness of each image in the dataset.
-The mean brightness decreases as more cavitation occurs at faster water flow speeds.<br>
+The mean brightness decreases as more cavitation occurs at faster water flow rates.<br>

 <a target="_blank" rel="noopener noreferrer" href="https://jeremylau01.github.io/welcome/">Check out my other projects!</a>